-Smørrebrød is basically a slice of buttered black bread with various cold ingredients.
+Smørrebrød consists of a slice of buttered bread topped with various cold ingredients.
 The bread used in this typical Danish dish is generally rye, although it can be made from another type of cereal.
 It tends to be served “buffet style”.

 Smørrebrød means bread with butter in Danish, although in contemporary English they are known simply as open sandwiches since all of the ingredients are only on one slice of bread.

 Other ingredients that accompany Smørrebrød include sausages, meats, different types of eggs, cheese and fish.
 The dish is characterized by its simplicity and the ability to customise the ingredients as much as the chef likes.

 Flæskesteg is a roast pork dish generally prepared with pork loin.
 The traditional way of preparing Flæskesteg is by roasting the pork without removing the skin so that there is a crispy coating.
 After preparation, the skin of the meat is cut into narrow strips to be served.